francescogerardomarra/its/modulo27/33_soap_bottom_up_hello_world.md

 // - 'namespace' specifies the XML namespace to ensure the SOAP message is correctly identified and parsed. public class GetAllPersonsRequest {
     // This class is kept simple, potentially empty, as it represents a request to fetch all persons
-    // Additional details (e.g., filters, sorting parameters) could be added if the request needs them.
+    // Additional details (e.g. filters, sorting parameters) could be added if the request needs them.
 }

 ````